-Chris Peterson is co-head of the firm's Capital Markets Transactions practice.
+Chris Peterson is co-head of the firm's Capital Markets practice.

-Mr. Peterson's practice is focused on issuances of debt and equity securities and mergers and acquisitions, with an emphasis on sovereign debt and cross-border issuances, high-yield debt and acquisition finance transactions.
-In addition, he has extensive experience in financial restructuring and liability management transactions, advising dealer managers, issuers and noteholders on the structure and execution of a range of tender and exchange offers and consent solicitations.
-His practice also includes representation of private and public companies in general corporate and securities law matters.
+Mr. Peterson's practice is focused on issuances of equity and debt securities and mergers and acquisitions, with an emphasis on equity capital markets transactions on behalf of issuers at all stages of development and investment-grade, sovereign and high-yield debt transactions.
+In addition, he has extensive experience in financial restructuring and liability management, particularly in the context of acquisition finance and distressed corporate reorganizations.
+His practice also includes representation of private and public companies in general corporate, governance and securities law matters.

-- The Republic of Turkey, in numerous USD and euro-dominated debt offerings raising more than $10 billion aggregate, including Sharia-compliant sukuk transactions.
+- The Republic of Turkey, in numerous USD and euro-dominated debt offerings for aggregate proceeds of more than $15 billion, including Sharia-compliant sukuk transactions.

-- Emphase Energy in an offering, underwritten by Credit Suisse, of $60 million convertible senior notes due 2023 pursuant to Rule 144A.
+- Enphase Energy in multiple offerings, of convertible senior notes for aggregate proceeds of approximately $400 million pursuant to Rule 144A.